 Liquor stores sprout up like weeds in almost every town and city, and many states allow booze to line the shelves of grocery stores and convenience shops.
 Those who avoid stores that sell liquor might still be asked if they’d like a cocktail or a glass of wine when they head out to dinner at a fancy restaurant, and work-related parties might be filled with waiters who walk by with trays filled to the brim with glasses of all sorts of liquid refreshments.

-A Slow and Steady Onset
+Alcohol Use Disorder: A Slow and Steady Onset

-Alcohol is a sedating drug that crosses from the digestive tract to the bloodstream in mere minutes.
-People who take in a bolt of alcohol often report feeling sleepy or calm, as though the worries of the day seem to slip and slide away into nothingness in no time at all.
-As the alcohol continues its work, it slows down electrical activity in the cells of the brain, further increasing the relaxation a person might feel.
-If a person like this keeps drinking regularly, these sleepy brain cells might become accustomed to a slower pace, and soon, they might be incapable of functioning at top speed.
-These cells need alcohol in order to function properly.
+Alcohol is a drug that crosses the digestive tract to the bloodstream in mere minutes.
+One serving of alcohol can slow down electrical activity in the brain, further increasing the relaxation a person might feel.
+If a person drinks regularly, these slowed brain cells become accustomed to a slower pace, and soon, that person might be incapable of functioning at top speed.

 - Sensitivity to light and sound

 Some people who have these symptoms feel as though they simply must return to drinking, as the misery they feel is just too hard to ignore.

 “Sixteen years ago, at age 38, I left a job, career, and active alcoholism behind,” writes Steve S., at HeroesInRecovery.com.
 “I entered an outpatient treatment program and found a new life with the same non-using friends and loved ones I had always had in my life.